ayushsoni02/Sypra/README.md

-# SYPM - Solana Yield Payment Manager
+# SYPM(or Sypra) - Solana Yield Payment Manager

 A decentralized payment processing system built on Solana blockchain that enables merchants to accept multiple tokens and process payments through Jupiter aggregator for optimal token swaps.

 ## Overview

-SYPM is a Solana program that provides a secure, efficient, and flexible payment processing solution for merchants.
+SYPM(or Sypra) is a Solana program that provides a secure, efficient, and flexible payment processing solution for merchants.
 It supports multiple SPL tokens, automatic token conversion through Jupiter, and includes built-in fee collection mechanisms.

 ## Features